 The objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB Statements.
 This Statement establishes accounting and financial reporting requirements for specific issues related to leases, intra-entity transfers of assets, postemployment benefits, government acquisitions, risk financing and insurance-related activities of public entity risk pools, fair value measurements, and derivative instruments.
 The requirements of this Statement apply to the financial statements of all state and local governments.
-The requirements of this Statement were initially to be effective for financial statements for periods beginning after June 15, 2020 but have been delayed to periods beginning after June 15, 2021, pursuant to GASB Statement No. 95.
+The requirements for periods beginning after June 15, 2020 but have been delayed to periods beginning after June 15, 2020 but have been delayed to periods beginning after June 15, 2020 but have been delayed to periods beginning after June 15, 2020 but have been delayed to periods beginning after June 15, 2020 but have been delayed to periods beginning after June 15, 2021, pursuant to GASB Statement No. 95.
 Earlier application is encouraged.
 Management doesn't believe this statement will have a significant impact on LAFCO's financial statements.